 Volunteer for a Cause

-Nothing will build self esteem more than volunteering for a non-profit that delivers programs or services for a cause the you care about.
+Nothing will build self-esteem more than volunteering for a non-profit that delivers programs or services for a cause that you care about.

 You can do the same.
 If you are:

-- A marketing person, offer to do a marketing campaign for a non-profit.
+- A marketing person offers to do a marketing campaign for a non-profit.

-- A financial person check out a local micro lender.
-(We have multiple of these in Central Texas, including PeopleFund and Accion, where they make micro-loans to typically minority owned small businesses who cannot qualify for regular credit.)
+- A financial person checks out a local microlender.
+(We have multiple of these in Central Texas, including PeopleFund and Accion, where they make micro-loans to typically minority-owned small businesses that cannot qualify for regular credit.)